cwntr/go-dex-client/infrastructure/infrastructure.md

 So log on to your Ubuntu VM and get started with the following steps.
 It describes the installation for a user named "ubuntu".

+**Remark**: if decide to install everything as a `root` user (not recommended) you need to do make sure to dont use any /home/* directories and always keep in mind you are running everything on `/root` directory.

 ## 1.)
 Create basic folder structure:
 `mkdir ~/bot`